 Access to the above software is available on the SolariX Virtual Machine.

-Email Nicholas Demarais for all enquiries related to the SolariX FT-ICR MS.
+Email Mark Agasid for all inquiries related to the SolariX FT-ICR MS. Contact Gus Grey for MALDI Imaging inquiries.

 - The SolariX is mainly used for non-standard or exploratory mass spectrometry experiments.
 Other instruments are more suitable for high volume or quantitative analysis.